 - Provide feedback and advice to Council on its policies, plans and services that impact older adults.

 - Consider and provide advice on key Government initiatives, programs and reviews.

 - Represent the views and needs of older adults within Banyule.

 - Assist Council to communicate, consult and engage more effectively with the broader Banyule community.

 - Strengthen partnerships with residents, community groups and services in Banyule.

 - Contribute to a cycle of continually assessing and improving Banyule’s age-friendliness.

-Cr Alison Zandegu and Cr Wayne Phillips will Chair and Co-Chair the Advisory Committee.
+Cr Alison Champion and Cr Wayne Phillips will Chair and Co-Chair the Advisory Committee.
 Support and assistance will be provided to the committee by one of our officers.
 A total of 15 community members have been appointed to the committee which will include representation from: